TheGalfins/GNSS_Compare/docs/download.rst

 Download
 *********

-The latest Android PacKage (APK) to download and install on your phone always available:
+The latest Android PacKage (APK) to download and install on your phone is always available at the following link:

  `Download <https://github.com/TheGalfins/GNSS_Compare/raw/master/release_apk/GNSS_Compare.apk>`_.